 Wrote a paper, as the first author, published at ICLR 2020, as part of a pre-doc with MSR.
 The work demonstrates the the sensitivity of modern memory approaches to policy stochasticity and noise in deep RL.
 We propose a solution framework that improves average return by 19% over a baseline with the same number of parameters, and by 9% over a DNC, with many more parameters.

 Feedback was very positive.
 For example, Reviewer1 states:

 "The experiments provided are good, and vary nicely between actual RL runs and theoretical analysis, all of which convinces me that this could well become a standard Deep RL component...
 It would be good to see more papers proposing new neural components with this kind of rigour."

-(Note, scores are now out of 8, and 6 is second greatest possible score.)
+Note, OpenReview scores are now out of 8, and 6 is second greatest possible score.

 SDC Lab (Research Member)

-Worked on social interactions between humans and autonomous vehicles, calculating Stackelberg equilibria in game trees.
-Paper accepted and to be published at the 2019 International Conference on Social Robotics.
+Worked in Brown's Self-Driving Car Lab on social interactions between humans and autonomous vehicles, calculating Stackelberg equilibria in game trees.
+Paper published at the 2019 International Conference on Social Robotics.

 Food with Friends